mendes2713/idope-search/README.md

 # idope-search
- A simple way to search for torrents in idope.se
+ A simple and faster way to search for torrents in idope.se

 ## Description
 Html scraper of [iDope](https://idope.se/).
 Lets find a list of magnets links by query string.
 Return ArrayJson as result.